adamteddychang/Microverse_trials_review/README.md

-# Microverse_trials_review
+# Microverse_trials_review - Teaconsumption: A Survey

 > In this project, I will copy a project from "Microverse collaboration Trials".
-> I will update the code with the knowledge I learned last week.
+> I will update the code with the knowledge I have learned last week.
 > It is a Tea consumption Survey created with FreeCodeCamp test suite template.
 > My goal here update the code to meet microverse standards and requirements.